rachaelmmccue/Capstone/README.md

 ## Business Understanding & Data Overview

-The goal of this analysis is to better understand the Spotify user base, outside of our primary concept -- playlist curation.
+The goal of this analysis is to better understand the Spotify user base, outside of Spotify's primary concept -- playlist curation.
 This project focuses on user skipping behaviors.
 This analysis can be used in conjunction with genre based analyses for content creators, and it can also give insight to our partnerships team for ad placements.
-At the end of the day, we want users to feel that their Spotify expereince is curated for them.
+At the end of the day, we want users to feel that their Spotify experience is curated for them.
 Skipping less may contribute to their overall happiness while using the app.
 On the contrary, a skip is not always negative, Spotify gives users empowerment to create their own experience and skipping a track is part of that empowerment.

 Lets review whats in the data...

 The original data was delivered in 2 CSVs.
 One CSV contained the listening sessions.
 The listening sessions were based on a unique `session_id` and varied between 10-20 instances.
+There are about 7,500 listening sessions (about 150,000 total instances).
 This dataset contained information such as the following:

 - Is the user on shuffle?
 - Premium or Free user